XI Workshop on Probabilistic and Statistical Methods

 Analisamos a consistência dos k-médias em espaços métricos com distâncias desconhecidas, mostrando resultados de consistência sob a convergência medida-Gromov-Hausdorff.
 Aplicações incluem estimativas com distâncias de Fermat e Isomap, e de barycenters de medidas usando amostras.

-Matthieu Jonckheere - CNRS LAAS (França)
+Matthieu Jonckheere - CNRS LAAS (France)

 Mostramos que o Q-learning pode falhar na aprendizagem de políticas ótimas em espaços de estados infinitos, usando argumentos regenerativos baseados em passeios aleatórios "cookie".

-Daniel Takahashi - UFRN (Instituto do Cérebro)
+Daniel Takahashi - UFRN

 Propomos um método de adivinhação não paramétrico para séries temporais categóricas, evitando a estimação explícita de probabilidades condicionais.
 O método apresenta uma taxa de aprendizado independente do tamanho do alfabeto e é quase ótimo, conforme mostrado por limites inferiores minimax.

-Victor Coscrato - University College Cork
+Victor Coscrato - UFSCar

 Neste minicurso, exploraremos a implementação de redes neurais usando PyTorch, desde conceitos fundamentais como tensores e diferenciação automática até a implementação de um modelo prático.
 Não é necessário conhecimento prévio em PyTorch, mas é recomendável familiaridade com Python e noções básicas de aprendizado de máquina.